Uğur Taner

 Mehmet Uğur Taner (born June 20, 1974) is a retired Turkish-born American swimmer who was a High School All American, national public school record holder and Washington state champion specializing in sprint freestyle and butterfly.
 He competed for Turkey at the 1992 Barcelona Olympics in five events, won a gold medal for the U.S. team in the September, 1994 Rome World Championships in the 4x100-meter relay, and was an All American swimmer at the University of California Berkeley.

 Taner was born in Istanbul, Turkey, in June 1974, the son of Erol and Gulcin Taner, who moved to the United States one year later, where Erol attended Indiana's Perdue University.
-The family later settled in Bellevue, California.
+The family later settled in Bellevue, Washington.

 High school and club swimming

 Graduating in 1992, Taner attended and swam for Newport High School in Bellevue, Washington, and nearby Chinook Swim Club in Mercer Island, Washington, formerly Lake Washington Swim Club, where he excelled in swimming and was coached by ASCA Hall of Fame Coach Jack Ridley.

 In 1990, Taner set high school state records in the 100 and 50-yard freestyle.
 As a high school junior in February 1991, he set state high school records in the 200-yard freestyle of 1:37.44 and in the 100-yard butterfly of 49.13.
 He also swam on winning 200- and 400-yard freestyle relay teams.

 In July 1992, at 18, swimming as a high school senior at the AAA Swim Meet in May 1992, he set three national public high school records with a 20.02 in the 50-yard freestyle, a 48.14 in the 100-yard butterfly, and a 43.98 while swimming the first 100 yards of a 4x100 yard freestyle medley relay.
 Taner best remembered his record 20.02 time for the 50-yard freestyle as a high point in his high school career.
 During his four high school swimming seasons, Taner set records all four years and qualified to swim in nearly every event in the state high school championship meet.